ferisystem/WhisperBot/README.md

-# NajvaBot
+# WhisperBot
-A bot to send anonymous messages and encrypted messages to people in groups
+A bot to send Anonymous messages and Whisper messages to people in groups